Derryn Hinch: Politics

-In August 2017, it was revealed that Hinch holds an American Social Security number, raising concerns during the dual citizenship crisis that he may be disqualified from office under Section 44 of the Constitution of Australia.
+In August 2017, it was revealed that Hinch held an American Social Security number, raising concerns during the dual citizenship crisis that he may be disqualified from office under Section 44 of the Constitution of Australia.
 However, in September 2017, the Attorney-General made the decision not to refer him to the High Court.

-Hinch has shown support for capital punishment.
+Hinch showed support for capital punishment.

-In the 2019 elections, Hinch's bid for re-election to the Senate was unsuccessful.
-As a result, Hinch's party is not represented in the Australian federal parliament but retains two seats in the Victorian Legislative Council.
+In the 2019 Australian federal election, Hinch was not re-elected to the Senate.

-Hinch most recently contested the 2022 Victorian state election for the South-Eastern Metropolitan Region but was unsuccessful.
+He contested the 2022 Victorian state election for the South-Eastern Metropolitan Region but was unsuccessful.

-Hinch opposes the Indigenous Voice to Parliament.
+Hinch opposed the Indigenous Voice to Parliament.